 Our financial support offer includes:

-- Up to four weeks to pay the £100 security deposit necessary to secure accommodation for students choosing to stay in UCB Halls of Residence
+- Up to four weeks to pay your £100 security deposit if you choose to stay in UCB Halls of Residence.

 - A UniKitOut essentials starter pack (www.unikitout.com) ready for when you move into our Halls of Residence

 - £200 cash payment in semester 2 (subject to satisfactory attendance)